-Trees shall not be planted closer than ten (10)feet to any structures (Shoestring Weeping Acacia, Acacia and Cascalote may be placed within eight (8) feet of structure).
+i.
+Trees shall not be planted closer than ten (10)feet to any structures (Shoestring Weeping Acacia, Acacia and Cascalote may be placed within eight (8) feet structure), except for Multifamily Uses north of Montebello Avenue where trees shall not be planted closer than six (6) feet to any structures.

 - ii.
 Tree species shall not exceed three (3) varieties along these edges.
 Sixty percent (60%) of those trees used shall be one (1) dominant species. - iii.
 A mix of tree sizes shall be used in this area; one (1) inch caliper trees twenty-five percent (25%), two (2) inch caliper trees fifty percent (50%), three (3) inch caliper trees twenty-five (25%) (in accordance with the Arizona Nurseryman's Association Standards). - iv.
 Trees and shrubs shall be included at one (1) tree and ten (10) shrubs per five hundred (500) s.f. of landscape area. - v.
-Landscape areas adjacent to buildings other than retail shall have a minimum width of fifteen (15) feet which shall also include sidewalks.
+Landscape areas adjacent to buildings other than retail shall have a minimum width of fifteen (15) feet which shall also include sidewalks, except for Multifamily Uses north of Montebello Avenue where landscape areas adjacent to multifamily buildings shall have a minimum width of seven (7) feet adjacent to stairs and egress balconies and minimum of nine (9) feet adjacent to any buildings.
 Retail uses shall provide a minimum of ten percent (10%) of the area between the building footprint and the curb for landscaping planters.
 Hardscape areas in these zones shall utilize large concrete pots and planter areas to emphasize building entrances and seating areas.